The podcast market will be worth around $5.03 billion by 2027.

 - Provides a WordPress plugin: It has a dedicated WordPress plugin to publish on your own website.

 - Curated playlists with Collections: Another feature I use a lot is Collections.
 With this feature, you can create curated playlists for your listeners.
-You even have the option to include an embeddable media player as a part of your collection.
+You even have the option to include an embeddable media player as part of your collection.
 A cool feature to add value to your listeners.

 - Podcast distribution across many platforms: A comprehensive list of podcast distribution platforms that integrate easily with Captivate.